ART & MEDIA DESIGN WELCOMES YOU

 **You will need to submit everything listed above on a storage device, flash drive or DVD.

 To continue and graduate in the Art and Media Design major, a student must maintain a minimum cumulative GPA of 2.5 in all major courses.
-For additional information, contact the department chair.
+For additional information, contact the program director.

 We welcome you to join our creative academic community as soon as possible.